Thor's Hammer

 Why the pattern releases forcefully

-Natives with a prominent Thor's Hammer often describe a specific pattern: long stretches of dormancy followed by sudden decisive action.
+People with a prominent Thor's Hammer may describe long stretches of dormancy followed by sudden decisive action.
 The apex does not sustain steady output the way a T-Square apex does.
-It accumulates and then releases, usually with unusual force.
-Outsiders see decisive intervention; the native experiences the buildup before the release.
+It can accumulate and then release, sometimes with unusual force.
+Outsiders may see decisive intervention; the native may experience the buildup before the release.

 This is why the pattern's colorful names (God's Fist, Thor's Hammer) stuck despite being less traditional than the T-Square.
 The felt quality of the apex's output lands hard.
 Natives with strong Thor's Hammers are often remembered for specific interventions: the one call that changed the negotiation, the one decision that reset the project, the one argument that ended the debate.